What is Rabies?

 Fortunately, rabies is no longer common in cats.
 This is due in large part to the rabies vaccine, which is required for household pets in most states to help prevent this deadly virus from spreading.

-Even if you have an indoor cat, is is still at risk for rabies because infected animals, including bats and mice, can enter your home and spread this disease to your cat.
+Even if you have an indoor cat, it is still at risk for rabies because infected animals, including bats and mice, can enter your home and spread this disease to your cat.
 If you believe your cat has been bitten by another animal, contact your veterinarian to make sure your four-legged friend has not been exposed to the rabies virus, even if they are vaccinated.

 What are the Signs and Symptoms of Rabies in Cats?